Spheroid: Prolate spheroids

-The prolate spheroid is the approximate shape of the ball in several sports, such as in the rugby ball.
+The prolate spheroid is the approximate shape of the ball used in American football and in rugby.

-Several moons of the Solar System approximate prolate spheroids in shape, though they are actually triaxial ellipsoids.
-Examples are Saturn's satellites Mimas, Enceladus, and Tethys and Uranus' satellite Miranda.
+Several moons of the Solar System approximate prolate spheroids in shape, though they are closer to triaxial ellipsoids.
+Examples are Saturn's satellites Mimas, Enceladus, and Tethys and Uranus's satellite Miranda.

 In contrast to being distorted into oblate spheroids via rapid rotation, celestial objects distort slightly into prolate spheroids via tidal forces when they orbit a massive body in a close orbit.
 The most extreme example is Jupiter's moon Io, which becomes slightly more or less prolate in its orbit due to a slight eccentricity, causing intense volcanism.
 The major axis of the prolate spheroid does not run through the satellite's poles in this case, but through the two points on its equator directly facing toward and away from the primary.
+This combines with the smaller oblate distortion from the synchronous rotation to cause the body to become triaxial.

 The term is also used to describe the shape of some nebulae such as the Crab Nebula.
 Fresnel zones, used to analyze wave propagation and interference in space, are a series of concentric prolate spheroids with principal axes aligned along the direct line-of-sight between a transmitter and a receiver.

 The atomic nuclei of the actinide and lanthanide elements are shaped like prolate spheroids.
 In anatomy, near-spheroid organs such as testis may be measured by their long and short axes.

 Many submarines have a shape which can be described as prolate spheroid.